Rob Portman: Political positions

-According to the Encyclopedia Britannica, while in the Senate, Portman has portrayed himself as a "deficit hawk" and is "considered a centrist-to-conservative Republican" who has typically voted with the party leadership, although he has broken with it on a number of issues, including same-sex marriage.
+According to the Encyclopædia Britannica, while in the Senate, Portman portrayed himself as a "deficit hawk" and was "considered a centrist-to-conservative Republican" who has typically voted with the party leadership, although he broke with it on a number of issues, including same-sex marriage.
 In 2013, Portman was several times described as staunchly conservative.
 During the Trump administration, Portman was characterized as a centrist or moderate Republican.
 In 2020, Portman's former campaign manager described him as a "proud conservative".
 Chris Cillizza, writing in 2014, described Portman as more governance-oriented than campaign-oriented.

 GovTrack places Portman toward the center of the Senate's ideological spectrum; according to GovTrack's analysis, Portman is the third most moderate Republican in 2017 being to the right of Susan Collins and Lisa Murkowski but to the left of his other Republican colleagues.
 The American Conservative Union gives Portman a lifetime 79% conservative grade.
 The progressive Americans for Democratic Action gave Portman a 25% liberal quotient in 2014.
 The non-partisan National Journal gave Portman a 2013 composite ideology score of 71% conservative and 29% liberal.

 According to FiveThirtyEight, which tracks congressional records, Portman voted in line with Trump's position on legislation 90.4% of the time.
-As of October 2022, he has voted with Biden's positions about 61.8% of the time.
+As of October 2022, he had voted with Biden's positions about 61.8% of the time.
 CQ RollCall, which also tracks voting records, found that Portman voted with President Obama's positions on legislation 59.5% of the time in 2011.
 He was one of five Senate Republicans who voted with Obama's position more than half the time.

 2012 presidential election

-Portman was considered a possible pick for Vice President on the Republican presidential ticket in 2012.
+Portman was considered a possible pick for vice president on the Republican presidential ticket in 2012.
 Chris Cillizza wrote that Portman's time in both the executive and legislative branches would qualify him for the role.

 After Mitt Romney selected Paul Ryan as his running mate, Portman spoke at the 2012 Republican National Convention about trade and his family business.
 On trade agreements, Portman stated: "President Obama is the first president in 75 years-Democrat or Republican-who hasn't even sought the ability to negotiate export agreements and open markets overseas.
 Now why is this important?
 Because 95 percent of the world's consumers live outside our borders.
 And to create jobs, our workers and our farmers need to sell more of what we make to those people."
 In October 2012, Romney spoke at and toured Portman's Golden Lamb Inn.

 Portman portrayed President Obama in Romney's mock debate sessions for the general election, reprising a role that he played in the debate preparations of Republican presidential nominee John McCain in 2008.